SirTheGriff/CSSI/README.md

 _NOTE:_ Please see the "listusers" page for front end rendering and the Read/List piece of CRUD.
 The AJAX call is on this page only.
 The rest of the site is rendered pages via routes.
 I advise to view the User List link last, as the Edit/Delete pieces are best seen right after registering/submitting the form.

+Also, I don't have data pre-loaded in the database.
+You'll need to create one or more fake profiles to see the User List page features (shows all users).

 ### Create